The NOISE Analysis

-In one of my High-Performance Team Building classes, a smart friend of mine, Brian Pagkos, brought up the SNOT method: Strengths, Needs, Opportunities, and Threats.
-I liked the idea but wanted to take it a step further as I prepared for a strategic planning meeting.
+In one of my High-Performance Team Building classes, an intelligent friend, Brian Pagkos, brought up the SNOT method: Strengths, Needs, Opportunities, and Threats.
+I liked the idea but wanted to take it further as I prepared for a strategic planning meeting.

 I felt teams would benefit from solution-focused language that helps build upon their knowledge and goals.
 That’s when I came up with NOISE:

 When planning a project, you must map out your team’s wants and needs and understand the roadblocks ahead.
-The NOISE analysis is a planning technique that looks at what works and what should improve.
+The NOISE analysis is a planning technique that looks at what works and can improve.
 It’s also a format that allows you to explore opportunities you never knew existed.
-Once you understand NOISE, your team will be more involved, and your projects will flourish.
+Once you understand NOISE, your team will be more involved, and your projects flourish.

 - Flip Chart Paper

 - Lots of Post-it Notes